Virginia Fair Housing Act: An Overview

 In Virginia, it’s the Fair Housing Board at the Virginia Fair Housing Office that is responsible for the administration and enforcement of the Fair Housing Law.

-Now that you are familiar with the basics of fair housing discrimination, the following are a few things you will want to keep in mind to benefit you and your renters:
+Now that you are familiar with the basics of fair housing discrimination in Virginia, the following are a few things you will want to keep in mind to benefit you and your renters:

-• Accept all tenant applications.
+- Accept all tenant applications.
 You can only deny an application if, for example, it is for a tenant who is not capable of paying rent.
-You can not deny an application because they belong to a protected class.
+You can not deny an application because they belong to one of the fair housing protected classes.

 Bottom Line

-Treating tenants equally and fairly is your responsibility as a landlord under Virginia laws.
-At Redsail, we encourage landlords to familiarize themselves with fair housing laws, and treat all tenants with equal respect and consideration.
+Treating tenants equally and without discrimination is your responsibility as a landlord under Virginia laws.
+At Redsail, we encourage landlords to familiarize themselves with fair housing policy, and treat all tenants with equal respect and consideration.

 If you have more questions or need expert help in managing your rental property, Redsail Property Management can help.
 We provide full-service property management services to rental owners in Hampton Roads.
 Get in touch to learn more!